-My husband and I work together from home, making scented wax tarts for our online business, Contemporary Candles.
-Dave is also hearing impaired, and wears a hearing aid in his right ear.
+My husband, Dave, is also hearing impaired, and wears a hearing aid in his right ear.
 We met online through a hearing loss support group called The SayWhatClub.
 Having a spouse who understands first-hand what it’s like to be hearing impaired makes a huge difference.
 He is unfailingly patient, kind and supportive.
 I can’t imagine my life without him!

 As for my hearing loss story…I grew up hearing impaired, with a sensorineural loss of unknown origin, although it’s apparently progressive.
 I communicate orally and lip-read well.
 I do not know sign language although I’m attempting to learn it now.